Easter is nearly here again, and we know it means a chocolate blow-out for the kids, and maybe for us too.

 Before the hunt, tell the kids you're sure you saw the Easter Bunny in the backyard or down your neighbourhood street - tell them he was pretty fast so they'll need their scooters.
 Take them out on a little mission to find him, ending up back at the house again where - oh my gosh - he's hidden the Easter Eggs :)

-2. Colour in or Draw their Own Easter Bunnies to put in the Window
+Or if you're in Lockdown, colour in or Draw Easter Bunnies to put in the Window

 In an effort to keep it local - share the Easter love and uplift community spirt get the kids to draw a picture of the Easter Bunny to put in the window for other kids to find on their hunts.
 As we know that he may not be able to visit all the kids this weekend - he'll certainly be busy.
 So let's all do our part to make sure every kid can find a Bunny or two even if chocolate isn't involved.
 We've made some easter colouring-in sheets for the kids if they need some inspiration.